MicrosoftDocs/learn/learn-pr/student-evangelism/grow-cognitive-flexibility/includes/4-expand-outlook.md

 :::image type="content" source="../media/4-program-dead.png" alt-text="Drawing of a person who's disappointed when the program they've been working on fails." border="false":::

-Viewing a problem from different perspectives can help you generate multiple paths forward or even reveal a flaw in your approach.
+Viewing a problem from various perspectives can help you generate multiple paths forward or even reveal a flaw in your approach.

 ## Expand your outlook